chrisgscott/email-sequence-boilerplate/PROJECT_DETAILS.md

 8. Created configuration files for various services (OpenAI, Brevo, database, etc.)
 9. Improved error handling in OpenAI and Brevo services
 10. Refactored code for better maintainability and scalability
+11. Set up environment variables and connected to MongoDB Atlas
+12. Updated OpenAI configuration to use the latest model
+13. Enhanced database configuration for better performance

 ## Project Roadmap
 1. Develop React frontend for user interaction